vomnes/lem-in/README.md

 the_links
 ```

--The rooms, which are defined by: name coord_x coord_y.\n
+- The rooms, which are defined by: name coord_x coord_y.
--The links, which are defined by: name1-name2.\n
+- The links, which are defined by: name1-name2.
--All of it is broken by comments, which start with #.\n
+- All of it is broken by comments, which start with #.
--Lines that start with ## are commands modifying the properties of the line that comes right after.
+- Lines that start with ## are commands modifying the properties of the line that comes right after.

 ### Example
 ```